 - Complete all steps for admission to KCC.
 Visit the KCC admissions page for information.

 - Meet minimum records and academic eligibility requirements for the health program you are applying to.
 Enrollment checksheets for specific programs on the Health Careers home page detail these requirements..

-- Meet with a health careers advisor to complete an application to the health careers program on or before the application deadline.
+- Meet with a health careers advisor to complete an application to the health career program on or before the application deadline.

-- Take the A2 Entrance Exam for health careers students.
+- Take the A2 Entrance Exam for health career students.